 - 2. A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
 The species type, quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
 At a minimum, such plan shall incorporate the following: - a.
-The architect shall redesign the central courtyard landscape area to be a net zero increase/decrease in the amount of hardscape and softscape ratio.
-The total amount of square footage of drive aisle paving currently located within the oval shall remain unchanged in its amount of area and shall be improved with more pervious material to allow for improved on-site rain absorption. - b.
-The final landscape selection, which shall include increasing the overall installed size for portions of the landscaping, location, quantity, and specifications of all existing and proposed new landscaping shall be required, in a manner to be reviewed and approved by staff consistent with the Design Review Criteria and/or the directions from the Board. - c.
+The final landscape selection, which shall include increasing the overall installed size for portions of the landscaping, location, quantity, and specifications of all existing and proposed new landscaping shall be required, in a manner to be reviewed and approved by staff consistent with the Design Review Criteria and/or the directions from the Board. - b.
 The applicant shall submit an updated tree survey and tree report at the time of building permit for staff review and approval.
 Any tree identified to be in good overall condition shall be retained, and protected in their current location if they are not in conflict with the proposed development, or they shall be relocated on site, if determined feasible, subject to the review and approval of staff.
 A tree care and watering plan also prepared by a Certified Arborist shall be submitted prior to the issuance of a Building Permit or Tree Removal/Relocation Permit.
-Subsequent to any approved relocation, a monthly report prepared by a Certified Arborist shall be provided to staff describing the overall tree performance and adjustments to the maintenance plan in order to ensure survivability, such report shall continue for a period of 18 months unless determined otherwise by staff. - d.
+Subsequent to any approved relocation, a monthly report prepared by a Certified Arborist shall be provided to staff describing the overall tree performance and adjustments to the maintenance plan in order to ensure survivability, such report shall continue for a period of 18 months unless determined otherwise by staff. - c.
 The applicant shall work with the City of Miami Beach Urban Forester and Planning Staff to identify healthy canopy shade trees for retention and/or relocation on site.
-Staff maintains the right to retain existing trees in their current location which may result in the redesign of certain areas of proposed hardscape areas in order to protect trees, subject to the review and approval of staff - e.
+Staff maintains the right to retain existing trees in their current location which may result in the redesign of certain areas of proposed hardscape areas in order to protect trees, subject to the review and approval of staff - d.
 A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain.
-Right-of-way areas shall also be incorporated as part of the irrigation system. - f.
+Right-of-way areas shall also be incorporated as part of the irrigation system. - e.
 Prior to the issuance of a Certificate of Occupancy, the Landscape Architect or the project architect shall verify, in writing, that the project is consistent with the site and landscape plans approved by the Planning Department for Building Permit.